 What is a Systems Architect?

-A systems architect is a technology professional who develops and implements computer systems and networks for an organization.
-He or she defines the architecture of a system in order to fulfill certain requirements.
+Systems architects define the architecture of a computer system in order to fulfill certain requirements.
 Defining the architecture could mean breaking down the system into components, defining component interactions and interfaces, and/or deciding on the technologies and resources to be used in the design.

 What does a Systems Architect do?